CowWorks/Jquery-Course-Notes/browser_objects.md

 - NOTE: Since `window` represents a global object that contains everything else, there are many occasions in which it's not required to reference it.
 For example, in stead of writing `window.alert(msg)`, you could just write `alert(msg)`.

 ---

+### The `document` object:
+- The `window.document` object contains the structure with the html elements of the documents that is currently loaded in the browser.
+This object provides us with a series of methods which allow us to manipulate said structure.
+This structure is commonly known as the *Document Object model* or **DOM**.

+- We can create the content of a web page on the run.
+This means that we don't need to even